hbaniecki/adversarial-explainable-ai/README.md

 # Adversarial Explainable AI

-A curated list of Adversarial Explainable AI (XAI) resources, inspired by [awesome-adversarial-machine-learning](https://github.com/yenchenlin/awesome-adversarial-machine-learning) and [awesome-interpretable-machine-learning](https://github.com/lopusz/awesome-interpretable-machine-learning).
+A curated list of Adversarial Explainable AI (A-XAI) resources, inspired by [awesome-adversarial-machine-learning](https://github.com/yenchenlin/awesome-adversarial-machine-learning) and [awesome-interpretable-machine-learning](https://github.com/lopusz/awesome-interpretable-machine-learning).
 Due to the novelty of the field, this list is very much in the making.
 Contributions are welcome - send a pull request